jl-0/JIRA-API-MCP/README.md

 - This is a read-only implementation (no issue creation/updates)
 - Rate limits are determined by your JIRA instance
 - Some JIRA Cloud features may not be available on JIRA Server/Data Center
-- Custom fields are returned but not specially handled
+- Field discovery tools use the editmeta endpoint which returns fields available for editing

 ## Future Enhancements